As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 Almost everything in backpacking is personal and no one person can decide everything for you.
 Only by weighing the different aspects of hammocks and tents can you decide if one is better for you than the other.

-For us older hikers sometimes a sleeping pad just doesn’t do it anymore and using a hammock is more preferential than a tent, the other side though is that you enjoy the walls and privacy is important then the tent may always be the right answer.
+For us older hikers sometimes a sleeping pad just doesn’t do it anymore and using a hammock is more preferential than a tent.

 What is Your Expected Budget?

 Here is where some changes start to occur, as there are much more high-quality but lighter-weight tents that be had for less than $200 where many base hammock setups will escalate in price to add the gear you will need for a full thru-hike build.

 These start to become inconsequential when you reach the $500+ dollar tents and then the sleeping pad.